zarusz/SlimMessageBus/docs/intro.md

 await bus.Publish(new CustomerEvent { }, headers: new Dictionary<string, object> { ["CustomerId"] = 1234 });
 ```

-It is also possible to specify a producer wide modifier for message headers.
+It is also possible to specify a producer-wide modifier for message headers.
 This can be used if you need to add some specific headers for every message.

 ```cs
 mbb